penguinify/math-bookmarklet/README.md

 # math-bookmarklet
-Solve math in a simple bookmarklet
+Solve and simply from a bookmarklet.